What Do School Counselors Do?

-High school guidance counselors help students assess their skills and interests as well as helping them develop academic and career goals.
+High school guidance counselors help students assess their skills and interests in addition to helping them develop academic and career goals.
 These professionals typically evaluate students through counseling sessions, interviews, and aptitude tests.
-Counselors may also help students with social and behavioral problems.
-Dealing with often unruly teenagers can be challenging, but these professionals may feel rewarded when they observe their advisees' accomplishments.
+Counselors may also help students with social and behavioral problems, acting as a high school advisor.
+Dealing with unruly teenagers can be challenging, but these professionals may feel rewarded when they observe students' accomplishments.

 |Degree Level||Master's degree is standard|

 |Degree Fields||Counseling, psychology|

 |Licensure and Certification||A state-issued credential is required|

 |Key Skills||Strong speaking and listening skills, compassion, people skills, organizational skills|

 |Salary (2018)||$56,310 per year (Median annual salary for all guidance, school, and vocational counselors)|

 In order to become a secondary school counselor, prospective workers will need to a bachelor's and master's degree, obtain a high school counseling credential and teaching license, and participate in continuing education.

 There isn't one particular high school guidance counselor major required at the undergraduate level, though one might choose from top schools with degrees in psychology, counseling, or education.
 Foundational courses in these high school guidance counselor degree programs cover topics in child and adolescent development, cognitive psychology, and personality theory.
 Programs may also include studies of psychological testing and the statistical methods used in research.
 As students advance in their respective majors, they are able to take more specialized courses such as abnormal psychology or curriculum development, depending on the major.